sergzach/readingproc/API.md

 ### Method terminate()
 Try to terminate the process (send SIGTERM).

+## Classes to work with reading data and exceptions

 ### Class ProcessData(stdout, stderr)
 A class descibing an item which is returned in every loop of ReadingProc.iter_run().
 Access to stdout got: `data.stdout`, stderr: `data.stderr`.